 Lean Six Sigma Data Analysis (Online)

-Before taking this course, registrants must complete Business Process Improvement Using Lean Six Sigma and Performance Metrics.
+Before taking this program, registrants must complete Business Process Improvement Using Lean Six Sigma and Performance Metrics.

 Continuing Education Units

 This course provides 2.1 Continuing Education Units (CEUs)

 - Differentiate between discrete and continuous data and how it affects your analysis and sample size calculations

 - Use and apply Gage R&R to validate your measurement system

 - Select the proper analysis tool for a specific situation: Pareto charts, histograms, scatter plots, normality tests, ANOVA, correlation, and regression analysis

 - Determine and understand the effects of Cp , Cpk, and other process capability metrics